 What is calcium water and where do I get it?

-One box of Pomona’s will make several batches of jam/jelly, and it has a shelf life of several years unopened.
+One box of Pomona’s will make several batches of jam/jelly.
+The pectin has a shelf life of several years unopened.
 Last year I bought a case of the pectin and split it with friends.
-You could use other low/no sugar pectins as well.
-Just omit the calcium water and follow their instructions.

 Low Sugar Raspberry Jam Recipe